learning3d/assignment5/README.md

 Deliverables: On your website,

 - Describe the model you have implemented.
-- For each task, report the test accuracy of your best model, in comparison with your results from Q1 & Q2.
+- For one of the tasks (either segmentation or classification), report the test accuracy of your best model, in comparison with your results from Q1 & Q2.
 - Visualize results in comparison to ones obtained in the earlier parts.

 Note that you need to implement **at least one** of the above locality methods.
 That will be of worth 10 points.
 Each extra implemented method will be of worth 10 bonus points each.